iamakashrout/SIH-2023/README.md

  ```

 ## Approach Details
-- Crawled 12000+ news articles using Python Beautiful Soup Library.<br>
+- Crawled 12000+ news articles and videos using Python Beautiful Soup and Selenium Library.<br>
 - Applied clustering on these articles to label them into different categories to prepare labeled dataset.<br>
 - Trained this dataset of articles using DistilBERT model to generate department predictions.
-Accuracy - 73.27%<br>
+Accuracy - 83%<br>
 - Used Roberta model to implement sentiment analysis on news articles.<br>
 - Sending mail of Negative News to respective departments using NodeMailer and Gmail - SMTP<br>
 - Integrated this model and crawling functionality with a Django backend and wrote APIs for generating predictions and sentiments.<br>